eltonkl/cs188/docs/bitmasks.md

 <div style="text-align:center;"><img style="height: 300px;" src ="public/final-bitmask.png" /></div>

 We did these steps for all of the FLAIR images we selected.
-After finishing processing each image, we exported the bitmask as a DICOM file to use as the ground truths later when training our model.
+After finishing processing all of the images, we exported the bitmasks as DICOM files to be used as the ground truths later when training our model.